Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 - A portable USB drive (4GB or larger).

 Downloading the ISO File

-The first step in creating a bootable BackTrack USB key is to download the ISO file.
+The first step in creating a bootable Kali USB drive is to download the ISO file.

-The ISO for BT5 is about 2.6GB in size.
-While your waiting for the file to download you can move on to the next step.
+The ISO file for Kali is about 3GB in size.
+While you are waiting for the file to download, you can move on to the next step.

 No installation is required to run UNetbootin, simply download the version of the utility for your operating system and run the executable.

 If you haven't done so already, go ahead and plug the USB drive into your system.

 Select the diskimage option and make sure that ISO is selected in the drop box to the right.
 Click on the button labeled "..." on the right side and browse to the ISO file you downloaded earlier.